rancher-sandbox/docs.rancherdesktop.io/docs/tutorials/vs-code-remote-containers.md

 # VS Code Remote Containers

-The [Visual Studio Code Remote - Containers] extension lets you use a Docker container as a full-featured development environment, which ihelps ensure a consistent environment across developer machines and makes it easy for new team members and contributors to get up and running.
+The [Visual Studio Code Remote - Containers] extension lets you use a Docker container as a full-featured development environment, which helps ensure a consistent environment across developer machines and makes it easy for new team members and contributors to get up and running.
 Since Rancher Desktop supports Docker CLI via [Moby], you can use the Visual Studio Code Remote - Containers extension out-of-the-box.

 ### Steps to try a sample dev container